EAGLE605/SignX/REPOSITORY_STRATEGY.md

 5. **Faster development** - No dependency hell

 **Repository name**: `SignX-Platform`
-**Description**: "The OSHCut of the Sign Industry - AI-powered instant sign quoting with 95 years of institutional knowledge"
+**Description**: "The SignX Platform of the Sign Industry - AI-powered instant sign quoting with 95 years of institutional knowledge"
 **Visibility**: Private (for now)

 ### **Later: Extract Data** (Optional)